-Registration is open to join the Career & Networking Program!
+Registration is open to join the ACHIEVE Career & Networking Program!

 Complete the Sign Up Form here.

-The Institute of Medicine of Chicago(IOMC) was awarded a two-year grant to develop a mentoring and networking program for Black and Latino male medical or dental students currently enrolled in accredited four-year medical or dental schools and universities.* The Otho S.A.
+The Institute of Medicine of Chicago(IOMC) was awarded a two-year grant to develop a mentoring and networking program for Black and Latino male medical and dental students currently enrolled in accredited four-year medical or dental schools and universities.* The Otho S.A.
 Sprague Memorial Institute is providing a funding grant to develop this program.
 IOMC is committed to this initiative and is proud to receive this grant.
-Download brochure here.

 Why is this important?

 Graduation rates have decreased in Black and Latino male medical and dental students since 1917.